tcdl/msb/README.md

 # microservicebus

-Components for use in microservices attached to the bus
+Framework with components to use with an Event Bus oriented microservices architecture.

 ## Overview

 ...

-### Examples

 ## API